claudiaareneee/CodePathTwitter/README.md

 - [x] User can tap the retweet button in a tweet cell to retweet a tweet.
 (1pts)
 - [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)

+- [x] User can tap on a tweet to view it in a detail view, with controls to retweet, favorite, and reply.
+- [x] User can compose a new tweet by tapping on a compose button.
+- [x] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140)
+- [x] User can view their profile in a profile tab

 The following **stretch** features are implemented:

-- [ ] The current signed in user will be persisted across restarts.
+- [x] The current signed in user will be persisted across restarts.
 (1pt)
 - [ ] Each tweet should display the relative timestamp for each tweet "8m", "7h".
 (1pt)
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 (1pt)
 - [ ] Links in tweets are clickable.
 (2pts)
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 (2pts)